BOS Workflows

 1. Administrator creates a BOS session template

 A session template is a collection of data specifying a group of nodes, as well as the boot artifacts and configuration that should be applied to them.
 A session template can be created from a JSON structure.
-It returns a Session Template ID if successful.
+It returns a session template ID if successful.

-See Manage a Session Template for more information.
+See Manage a session template for more information.

 2. Administrator creates a session

 Create a session to perform the operation specified in the operation request parameter on the boot set defined in the session template.
-For this use case, the administrator creates a session with operation as Boot and specifies the session template ID.
+For this use case, the administrator creates a session with operation as shutdown and specifies the session template ID.

 (ncn-mw#)